 Allow them to sit in the front

-If you are travelling in a car, sit in the front if possible and focus on a fixed point on the horizon.
+If you have booked holiday taxis, ask to sit in the front if possible and focus on a fixed point on the horizon.
 This will help minimise motion and feelings of sickness.
 A RAC study found that sitting in the backseat of a car is the worst place for motion sickness, so make sure to sit up front, or if they are too young, sit them in the middle so they can still look out the front window.

 Play games where they don’t look down